gomorpheus/morpheus-docs/getting_started/guides/backup_restore.rst

 |morpheus| includes built-in tools for backing up managed Instances as well as the appliance itself.
 Use this guide to configure a location and schedule for backing up your |morpheus| appliance.
 This guide also includes steps for restoring or migrating your appliance from the created backup.
 The steps are the same whether your appliance is deployed in a single node or distributed architecture.

+The built-in |morpheus| appliance backup functionality backs up the MySql data.
+In addition to the database, it's advisable to back up your shared storage (at ``/var/opt/morpheus/morpheus-ui``) and the morpheus.rb configuration file.

 Create A Backup Job
 ^^^^^^^^^^^^^^^^^^^